msteenhagen/indoxicate/content/posts/should-you-join-the-party.md

 title = "Should you join the party?" image = "https://indoxicate.me/img/bij1.jpg" date = "2023-04-08"
-description = "I've been thinking recently, about what form of political organisation I should put my time and energy in.
+description = "I've been thinking recently about what form of political organisation I should put my time and energy in.
 How can I best contribute to bringing about societal and economic reform?
 In this light, Jodi Dean's work is worth reading.
 She argues that people who want to join the fight for a socialist future should join forces within a party.
 But for her, the party isn't about electoral politics.
 It's a community of people who choose to organise themselves to commit to shared goals and shared principles." tags = [
     "politics","socialism","communism","climate-change", "capitalism", "neoliberalism", "Jodi-Dean" ]